razach/CarKeep/docs/FOLDER_STRUCTURE.md

 │   └── dev.txt       # Development requirements
 └── run.py            # Application entry point

+Note: We are keeping the `frontend/` package as the UI root (no separate top-level `app/` directory).
+If we later adopt the “Target Structure” nesting (`frontend/app`), we can migrate gradually without breaking routes.

 Migration Status:
 ✓ Directory structure created
 ✓ Route separation implemented